 What to prepare before asking for help

-Gather the decision letter, policy link or extract, assessment or allegation material, timeline of events, previous correspondence, evidence already submitted, and the deadline.
-If the issue is urgent, preserve proof of any extension request or portal upload.
+The preparation pack should include the decision letter, policy link or extract, assessment or allegation material, timeline of events, previous correspondence, evidence already submitted and the deadline.

 The service is confidential academic-policy support for students and families.
 Advice must remain conservative because each university controls its own procedure and no public page can assess prospects without the documents.